LiveOrDevTrying/WebsocketsSimple/README.md

     * Invoked when the Websocket server starts or stops.

 #### **Starting the Websocket Authentication Server**
-To start the [WebsocketsSimple Authentication Server](https://www.nuget.org/packages/WebsocketsSimple/), call the `Task StartAsync()` method to instruct the server to begin listening for messages.
-Likewise, you can stop the server by calling the `Task StopAsync()` method.
+To start the [WebsocketsSimple Authentication Server](https://www.nuget.org/packages/WebsocketsSimple/), call the `StartAsync()` method to instruct the server to begin listening for messages.
+Likewise, you can stop the server by calling the `StopAsync()` method.

 ``` c#
     await server.StartAsync();